Here is a

 whether both boys were fathered by the same man, nor is it known whether

-Catherine was married to their father (or fathers).
+of wedlock.
 So in that case it’s not

 known whether McCarty or Bonney is her married name, or maybe both were.
 All